emacs-eask/cli/docs/section-4-troubleshooting.md

 # Troubleshooting

-This document help you troubleshoot Eask.
+This document helps you troubleshoot Eask.

 ## 🚩 Possible Error Variables